 This ritual not only highlights the fighter’s discipline and reverence but also serves as a mental and physical preparation for the battle ahead.
 Each movement carries meaning, reflecting gratitude, spirituality, and the fighter’s connection to their heritage.

-- Guiding Movements: Sarama provides the rhythmic and melodic patterns that guide every step of the Wai Kru Ram Muay, ensuring fighters perform their movements in harmony with the music.
+- Guiding Movements: Muay Thai Orchestra provides the rhythmic and melodic patterns that guide every step of the Wai Kru Ram Muay, ensuring fighters perform their movements in harmony with the music.

 - Pacing and Synchronization: The slow, deliberate tempo mirrors the fluidity of the dance, allowing fighters to synchronize their actions with the music effortlessly.